rococode/bh-classifier/README.md

 ### /explanationstudy<a name="explanationstudy"></a>

 Runs the web server containing the testbed.
 If you run it locally you can see it at `localhost:80`.
 Similar setup to the explanation study - keeps track of a `UserSession` for each user and steps them through progressively.

+Emails are contained in and loaded from `src/main/resources/`.
+Loading is done in `Email.java`.
+There's some stuff with resource packing in JARs vs. running locally that is handled there that you don't need to worry about.

 ### Misc Files<a name="miscfiles"></a>